I Dream of Jeannie: Jeannie's origin

-In the third season, this continuity was changed retroactively and the dialog imply Jeannie had always been a genie.
+In the third season, Jeannie's origin is retconned, and the dialog implies she'd always been a genie.
 All her relatives are also depicted as genies, including, by the fourth season, her mother (also played by Barbara Eden beginning in Season 4, Episode 2 "Jeannie and the Wild Pipchicks").
-Whatever the reason for the shift in the narrative concerning her origins, this new narrative was retained for the rest of the series.
+This new narrative concerning her origins was retained for the rest of the series.